Tableaus

 11. The remnants of a camp where someone melted down something made of silver and poured it into arrow head molds to divvy up the loot… or to make silver arrows.

-13. A bog body with a stone inscribed with his story: executed/murdered/sacrificed.
+13. A bog body with a stone inscribed with his story: execution/sacrifice/revenge murder.

 14. A fallen tower with evidence (footprints in the soft earth, etc.) that it was shoved over by a giant.
 Does that mean there are giants around here?